2015 in Konfrontacja Sztuk Walki: KSW 33: Materla vs. Khalidov

-KSW 33 was a mixed martial arts event held on November 28, 2015, at the Tauron Arena in Krakow, Poland.
+KSW 33 was a mixed martial arts event held on November 28, 2015, at the Tauron Arena in Kraków, Poland.

 Background

 UFC veteran Tomasz Drwal was expected to face Aziz Karaoglu on his way to a KSW Middleweight Championship bout against winner of the main event of KSW 33, but Drwal pulled out due to a knee injury.
 He was replaced by Maiquel Falcao.

 Ariane Lipski also replaced Kamila Porczyk who pulled out from her match against Katarzyna Lubonska due to injury.